epics-docs/how-tos/getting-started/installation-windows-msys2.rst

 Quick test from MSYS2 Bash
 --------------------------
-As long as you haven't added the location of your programs to the `%PATH%` environment variable (see below), you will have to provide the whole path to run commands or `cd` into the directory they are located in and prefix "./".
+As long as you haven't added the location of your programs to the ``PATH`` environment variable (see below), you will have to provide the whole path to run commands or `cd` into the directory they are located in and prefix the command with ``./``.

 Replace 'user' with the actual Windows user folder name existing in your Windows installation - MSYS2 creates your home directory using that name.
 In the examples, we assume the default location for MSYS2 (``C:\msys64``).